AJLethal/MemphisRider_NFSU2/README.md

 # MemphisRider for NFSU2
-Originally conceived as a tool to export and import car presets between save games and Binary, MemphisRider kinda grew into a profile (save game) garage management tool; besides the aformentioned preset import/export feature, you can also export/import entire customized car slots, clear (delete) them and even sort them out.
+Originally conceived as a tool to export and import customized player cars between save games and Binary, MemphisRider kinda grew into a profile (save game) garage management tool; besides the aformentioned preset import/export feature, you can also export/import entire your customized car slots, clear (delete) them and even sort them out.

 ## Additional thanks to
 * Tango Desktop Project for the UI icons